by Zhenyu98

 For a stable ChatGPT app URL across restarts, put a stable Worker / custom proxy or external tunnel in front of the changing Quick Tunnel.
 Full walkthrough for creating the ChatGPT app (developer mode, app URL, OAuth, smoke test) is in README_zh.md.

 Be honest about the trust boundary: once you OAuth-authorize the ChatGPT app, the bridge grants file read/write and shell execution on your machine.
 The L0–L5 levels are policy Codex instructs ChatGPT to follow; they are guidance, and run_shell is not confined to the root, so an authorized app effectively holds local-user code execution.
-The boundaries actually enforced are OAuth approval (a strong random Owner password), the narrow allowedRoots for file tools, and stopping the bridge.
+The boundaries actually enforced are OAuth approval (a strong random Owner password), the narrow allowedRoots for file tools, and closing reachability with controller Off.

 Practical rules: